AI Lead Follow-Up Workflow for Small Business

 S. VishwaSEO Specialist & Blog Writer, Business Boomer

-Following up with leads for a small business means contacting interested prospects quickly, clearly, and consistently until they either buy, say no, or go quiet.
-The best follow-up system is not aggressive, it is useful, timely, and easy for the lead to respond to.
+Following up with leads for a small business means contacting interested prospects quickly, clearly, and consistently until they buy, say no, or go quiet.
+The best follow-up system is useful, timely, and easy for the lead to answer.

 What is lead follow-up for a small business?